spatie/analytics-reports/README.md

 ```

 ###Browsers
+These methods return a Collection with columns "browser" and "sessions".

 If there are  more used browsers than the number specified in maxResults, then a new resultrow with browser-name "other" will be appended with a sum of all the remaining browsers.